Twitch is a platform based in sharing visual and auditory content with people from around the world.

 There are only two ways to use copyrighted material on Twitch without being in violation of copyright law:

-- Receive prior permission from the copyright owner (such as by purchasing a license).
+- Receive prior permission from the copyright owner (such as by purchasing a license or using license-free or public domain music).

 - Use the material in a way that falls under the doctrine of fair use.